da3mond/hacknowledge/_posts/2020-10-12-SkynetTHM.md

 3.  **SMBclient** - smbclient -L \\<IP>

-FYI: Any shares with $ after the name requires admin privilege to read FYI: If you dont have the password just press enter
+>FYI: Any shares with $ after the name requires admin privilege to read FYI: If you dont have the password just press enter

-We know that the user is [milesdyson]
+>We know that the user is [milesdyson]

 ![](https://gblobscdn.gitbook.com/assets%2F-MHmxyKNNtS8Klt7zSC7%2F-MHmy0JoNjLYx6TZw5lo%2F-MHnq0fFEYCQojy4mc1j%2FScreen%20Shot%202020-09-21%20at%2010.24.47%20PM.png?alt=media&token=5811a3e4-1944-4b56-ad39-25eec26ed9f7)

-Above Enum4linux | Below SMBclient

-Mount an SMB drive[](#mount-an-smb-drive)
+## Mount an SMB drive[](#mount-an-smb-drive)

 ---------------------------------------------